Discarded traffic monitoring in FastNetMon Advanced

 sudo fcli commit

-We require this flag because this approach does not use standardized IPFIX / Netflow v9 element forwardingStatus, elementID 89.
+We require this flag because this approach does not use standardised IPFIX / Netflow v9 element forwardingStatus, elementID 89.

-We did review of IPFIX elements exported by JunOS 21.4R3-S2.3 and forwardingStatus field is still missing.
+We did a review of IPFIX elements exported by JunOS 21.4R3-S2.3, and the forwardingStatus field is still missing.

-We can confirm that Cisco ASR 9000 and Nokia SR routers use RFC compliant field to report this information and FastNetMon can decode it.
+We can confirm that Cisco ASR 9000 and Nokia SR routers use RFC RFC-compliant field to report this information, and FastNetMon can decode it.

-Unfortunately, forwardingStatus field does not provide options to distinguish traffic discarded by ACL and traffic discarded by BGP Flow Spec as it has only few options documented in RFC7270:
+Unfortunately, forwardingStatus field does not provide options to distinguish traffic discarded by ACL and traffic discarded by BGP Flow Spec, as it has only a few options documented in RFC7270:

 • 00b Unknown